-Philo is currently accepting applicants for fall 2012.
+Philo is currently accepting applicants for Fall 2013.
 If you are interested in applying to Philo in the spring and are currently a Penn student, please fill out the info form!

 Have questions about Philo?
 Contact our First Censor!